carlobortolan/FlightSystem42/readme.md

 To start the FlightSystem you only need to run the main-method of the class _FlightSystem.java_ (```main/java/com/example/eist22t02zweiundvierziger2022/FlightSystem.java```).
 This will automatically start the app and the server.
-The loading of the app should normally take from 5 up to 45 seconds, but may vary depending on your device.
+The loading of the app should normally take from 5 up to 90 seconds, but may vary depending on your device (and if you have just cloned it or already started it once before).

 ### Open server